softworkz/embyuserwiki/Google-Home.md

 * change the player (to {player or device name})
 * change my player to Living Room TV

-#### Which Emby user?
-By default, the skill will use the same Emby user used to link Alexa to Emby.
-But it can be changed with the following:
-* who is the active user
-* change the user (to {Emby username})
 #### Additional users
 Share the watch status of currently playing content by adding other Emby users to your session.
 * who is in the session